aycangulez/tie-in/README.md

 };
 ```

+**Note:** The component files used in the examples can be found in "./node_modules/tie-in/components/".

 ### All about tie.get

 Syntax: `tie.get(comp, filters = {})`

-When you pass a component to **tie.get**, it uses the component's fields for search.
+When you pass a component to **tie.get**, it uses the arguments passed to the component for search.
 Here are some examples:

 * `await tie.get(user( {country: 'JP'} ))` returns the users from Japan.
 * `await tie.get(user( {country: 'JP', username: 'Asuka'} ))` returns the users from Japan having the username 'Asuka'.